CopilotLive/sdk-android-examples/README.md

 - **AssistantEvent**: Events related to assistant actions
   - `Message`: When assistant sends a message
-  - `Compoent`: When assistant send Compoent
+  - `Compoent`: When assistant send Component
-  - `ComponentItemView`: When assistant send viewd Compoent
+  - `ComponentItemView`: When assistant send viewd Component
   - `Suggestion`: When suggestions are shown

 - **CallEvent**: Events related to voice calls